lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDA to "LSB".

-In other cases, the length must be sent and the CDA is replaced by "value-sent".
+In other cases, the length SHOULD be sent and the CDA is replaced by "value-sent".

 ## UDP Checksum field